 As mentioned above, there are two forms of leptospirosis:

 - A mild form causing a flu-like illness.

-- A more severe form (Weil's disease) which can cause jaundice and liver and kidney failure.
+- A more severe form (Weil's disease) which can cause yellowing of the whites of the eyes or the skin (jaundice) and liver and kidney failure.

 Around 9 out of 10 people just develop the mild form of the illness.
 The remaining 1 in 10 people develop Weil's disease.
 It is not clear why Weil's disease only develops in some people.